datalab-org/datalab/pydatalab/docs/config.md

 Deployments can provide a custom Vue component for the left-hand content of the login page.
 This is only relevant when the dedicated login page is enabled with `VUE_APP_ENABLE_LOGIN_PAGE=true`.
-Place a `CustomLoginInfo.vue` file in `public/custom/components/` and it will automatically replace the default empty custom-login skeleton at build time.
+Place a `CustomLoginInfo.vue` file in `public/custom/components/` and it will automatically replace the built-in `LoginInfo.vue` component at build time.
 If no custom component is provided, the built-in login welcome content is used.

 Authentication buttons and login behaviour remain managed by *datalab*.